 “The savings are remarkable, the system is fully functional and a pleasure to watch in action,” said Alec Blackhall, manager residence affairs and accommodation, UP.

-Omnibus Engineering, which changed its name recently, was established in 2003.
+Originally known as Omnibus Engineering, Holms and Friends was established in 2003.
 The company specialises in integrated energy strategies, project design and management for large-scale, commercial solar water heating and photovoltaic systems.

 It also provides training in the renewable energy and energy efficiency sector as well as education for sustainable development.